giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 When adding a **group** or a **user**, you have to enter the exact user or group identifier as your identity provider presents them.
 This includes upper and lowercase spelling.
 User identifiers may or may not be email addresses, according to your set-up.

-**Note:** Your Giant Swarm account engineer (AE) is happy to assist in case there are uncertainties about the correct spelling.
+**Note:** Your Giant Swarm account engineer (AE) is happy to assist in case there are uncertainties about the correct format.

 You can enter or paste multiple identifiers, separated by a space or comma, into a single input field.